 Our office defends student loan collection lawsuits.
 We often file bankruptcy cases to stop student loan collections or discharge the student loan debt.
 The bankruptcy code is supposed to make student loans nondischargeable.
 However, every year about 500 undue hardship cases are filed seeking to discharge student loans.
-Half of these cases are successful in getting one of the hardest discharges possible, called the “undue hardship student loan discharge.”
+Half of the cases are successful in getting one of the hardest discharges possible, called the “undue hardship student loan discharge.”
 Almost everyone can make their student loan affordable.
-Here we will explain just some solutions to making every student loan affordable.
+Here we will explain just some of the solutions to making every student loan affordable.

 Some expenses and students can be discharged in bankruptcy

 A. To not be dischargeable the loan must be a “qualified educational debt” as defined by 11 USC 523(a)(8)(B) and 26 USC 221(d)(1).
 To be a “qualified higher education debt” the expenses, cost of attendance, eligible educational institution status, and the student must all be elligible under these definitions.
 These limits on school loans are defined and hidden in the IRS code and section §472 of the Higher Education Act of 1965 (20 USC 1087ll).
 It is not in the bankruptcy code.

 - Only debts which were made to “eligible” students are non dischargeable in bankruptcy.
 If you were not qualified to attend a school the loan is dischargeable.

 - Only qualified higher educational expenses are non-dischargeable.
 Often private schools will offer loans above the cost of attendance.
 This makes the loan dischargeable.
 Also, debts directly to the school are dischargeable.